Table of Contents

 Authors Alpheus Bingham and Dwayne Spradlin draw on their own experience building InnoCentive, the pioneering global platform for open innovation.
 Writing for business executives, R&D leaders, and innovation strategists, Bingham and Spradlin demonstrate how to dramatically increase the flow of high-value ideas and innovative solutions both within enterprises and beyond their boundaries.

-This book brings together distinguished scholars from different disciplines: economics, organization theory, innovation studies and marketing in order to provide an improved understanding of how technological as well as symbolic value is created and appropriated at the intersection between online communities and firms.
-Empirical examples are presented from different industries, including software, services and manufacturing.
-The book offers food for thought for academics and managers to an important phenomenon that challenges many conventional wisdoms for how business can be done.
+This book brings together distinguished scholars from different disciplines: economics, organization theory, innovation studies, and marketing in order to provide an improved understanding of how technological as well as symbolic value is created and appropriated at the intersection between online communities and firms.
+Empirical examples are presented from different industries, including software, services, and manufacturing.
+The book offers food for thought for academics and managers regarding an important phenomenon that challenges many conventional wisdoms regarding how business can be done.

 11. Open Innovation Essentials for Small and Medium Enterprises: A Guide to Help Entrepreneurs in Adopting the Open Innovation Paradigm in Their Business by Luca Escoffier , Adriano La Vopa, Phyllis Speser, Daniel Stainsky